 I wasn't sure I'd be staying in Texas forever.
 Who could know that sort of thing?
-I signed up with several temporary agencies to increase the odds that I would get a work assignment.
+I signed up with a few temporary agencies hoping for a work assignment.
 Each morning I set the alarm, got up, showered and got ready for work hoping that would happen.

 The secretary that worked at the office before me left in a rush.
 Her reasons became clear once I found out she'd embezzled thousands of dollars from the company.
 That explained the President's intense scrutiny when I first started the assignment.

-I was pleased to find the latest model IBM memory typewriter on the L-shaped oak desk that soon became my daytime home, There was even a Xerox copier in the alcove behind the reception desk, an expensive luxury not many places could afford.
+The latest IBM Selectric typewriter rested on the secretarial desk that soon became my daytime home.
+They even had a Xerox copier right behind the reception desk, at that time, an expensive luxury not many businesses could afford.

 The refrigerator in the break room was stocked with sodas for guests and a deluxe coffee maker next to the sink.
 I would be serving the variety of executives that met with my boss.
 Carting in cases of soda and shopping after hours to replenish the supplies wasn't an issue.
 I had nothing better to do than spend other people's money.